 Bounty Hunter TK4

-The bounty hunter TK 4 is by far the most popular metal detector for beginners.
-Maybe because it’s affordable.
+The bounty hunter TK 4 is my top pick for you.
+It is, by far, the most popular metal detector for beginners.
+It has the best bang for the buck.

 It has a simplistic screen, which only displays the signal strength and it has a low battery light.